Head and Neck Cancer: The Basics

 Staging for Head and Neck Cancer

-To guide treatment, head and neck cancer is "staged."
-This stage is based on:
+To guide treatment, head and neck cancer is given a stage.
+The stage is based on:

 • Where and how big the tumor is.